GoogleChrome/ip-protection/Masked-Domain-List.md

 affinity.co                                      | Affinity.co                                                    | Not Impacted By Script Blocking
 affirm.com                                       | Affirm                                                         | Not Impacted By Script Blocking
 atomex.net                                       | Affle                                                          | Not Impacted By Script Blocking
+vizury.com                                       | Affle                                                          | Not Impacted By Script Blocking
 aforesponse.com                                  | AfoResponse                                                    | Not Impacted By Script Blocking
 afdads.com                                       | AfterDownload                                                  | Not Impacted By Script Blocking
 afterdownload.com                                | AfterDownload                                                  | Not Impacted By Script Blocking